Carnitine: Transcription factors

 Peroxisome proliferator-activated receptor alpha (PPARα) is a nuclear receptor that functions as a transcription factor.
 It acts in muscle, adipose tissue, and liver to turn on a set of genes essential for fatty acid oxidation, including the fatty acid transporters carnitine acyltransferases 1 and 2, the fatty acyl–CoA dehydrogenases for short, medium, long, and very long acyl chains, and related enzymes.

-PPARα functions as a transcription factor in two cases; as mentioned before when there is an increased demand for energy from fat catabolism, such as during a fast between meals or long-term starvation.
-Besides that, the transition from fetal to neonatal metabolism in the heart.
+PPARα functions as a transcription factor in two cases.
+The first case, as mentioned above, is an increased demand for energy from fat catabolism, such as during a fast between meals or long-term starvation.
+The second case is the transition from fetal to neonatal metabolism in the heart.
 In the fetus, fuel sources in the heart muscle are glucose and lactate, but in the neonatal heart, fatty acids are the main fuel that require the PPARα to be activated so it is able in turn to activate the genes essential for fatty acid metabolism in this stage.

 Metabolic defects of fatty acid oxidation

 More than 20 human genetic defects in fatty acid transport or oxidation have been identified.
 In case of fatty acid oxidation defects, acyl-carnitines accumulate in mitochondria and are transferred into the cytosol, and then into the blood.
 Plasma levels of acylcarnitine in newborn infants can be detected in a small blood sample by tandem mass spectrometry.

 When β oxidation is defective because of either mutation or deficiency in carnitine, the ω (omega) oxidation of fatty acids becomes more important in mammals.
-The ω oxidation of fatty acids is another pathway for F-A degradation in some species of vertebrates and mammals that occurs in the endoplasmic reticulum of the liver and kidney, it is the oxidation of the ω carbon—the carbon farthest from the carboxyl group (in contrast to $\beta$ oxidation which occurs at the carboxyl end of fatty acid, in the mitochondria).
+The ω oxidation of fatty acids is another pathway for F-A degradation in some species of vertebrates and mammals that occurs in the endoplasmic reticulum of the liver and kidney.
+It oxidizes the ω carbon, the carbon farthest from the carboxyl group (in contrast to $\beta$ oxidation which occurs at the carboxyl end of fatty acid, in the mitochondria).

 Deficiency

 Carnitine deficiency is rare in healthy people without metabolic disorders, indicating that most people have normal, adequate levels of carnitine normally produced through fatty acid metabolism.
-One study found that vegans showed no signs of carnitine deficiency.
+A 1989 study by Lombard and colleagues of lactoovovegetarian and strict vegetarian adults and children found that vegans showed no signs of carnitine deficiency.
 Infants, especially premature infants, have low stores of carnitine, necessitating use of carnitine-fortified infant formulas as a replacement for breast milk, if necessary.

 Two types of carnitine deficiency states exist.
 Primary carnitine deficiency is a genetic disorder of the cellular carnitine-transporter system that typically appears by the age of five with symptoms of cardiomyopathy, skeletal-muscle weakness, and hypoglycemia.
 Secondary carnitine deficiencies may happen as the result of certain disorders, such as chronic kidney failure, or under conditions that reduce carnitine absorption or increase its excretion, such as the use of antibiotics, malnutrition, and poor absorption following digestion.